ddf/Minim/README.md

 If you change your Active profile, be sure to change it back to 'Minim Standards' before editing Minim source.

+PUSHING (TO CLOJARS by default)

+1) Please change the `groupId` in `pom.xml` to something relevant to you
+2) Either ensure you have a properly setup SSL access to Clojars or set your preferred repo in `pom.xml`
+3) `mvn deploy`

 HAVE FUN!